AndreasLoukakis/rt-ng/day2-content.md

 host represents the component element and we are instructing css to ignore it and only apply rules to it's contents.

 The app-main component, just needs to include `<router-outlet></router-outlet>` in the right place.
-But when we include it, you'll notice there's something wrong... since we're using the router outlet in ui-shell, we need to import angular router in the module.
+But when we include it, you'll notice there's something wrong... since we're using the router outlet in ui-shell, we need to import angular RouterModule in the module.
 We'll talk about module dependencies and imports strategy later on, when we start dealing with lazy loaded modules and things get a little more complex in this aspect.

 Just a little clean up in the html to remove unnecessary content and we are ready.
 We now have a shell, ready to render any route in the app-main comonent!